 Counseling services has been redesigned to prioritize crisis availability, remote support and drop-in workshops at no cost to students.
 A St. Edward’s clinical case manager will connect students to specialty services that may be needed off campus.
-After hours and during weekends, students can call UPD to access an on-call emergency counselor.

 Please visit the Health & Counseling Center for the most up-to-date information.